CT62/next-profile/README.md

 you can check out this website at: https://next-profile-indol.vercel.app/

 **DISCLAIMER**
-this is quite an old project, so dont expect anything fancy lol.
+this is just a simple portfolio website to test vercel, so NO I am not proud of this... lol